AthanorLabs/atomic-swap/README.md

 {"jsonrpc":"2.0","result":{"success":true},"id":"0"}
 ```

 If all goes well, you should see Alice and Bob successfully exchange messages and execute the swap protocol.
 The result is that Alice now owns the private key to a Monero account (and is the only owner of that key) and Bob has the ETH transferred to him.
+On Alice's side, a Monero wallet will be generated in the `--wallet-dir` provided in the `monero-wallet-rpc` step for Alice.

 ##### Compiling contract bindings